garethemmanuelc-svg/Brayton-Cycle-Variable-cp/README.md

 Thermodynamic modelling of a gas turbine Brayton cycle using MATLAB to compare constant and temperature-dependent specific heat effects on efficiency and performance.
 ## Numerical Analysis of Brayton Cycle Performance Using Temperature-Dependent Specific Heat
 This project investigates how temperature-dependent specific heat affects the performance prediction of a gas turbine Brayton cycle.
 Traditional thermodynamic analysis assumes constant specific heat (cp), however at high turbine inlet temperatures this assumption becomes inaccurate.
 A MATLAB numerical model was developed to compare constant cp and variable cp formulations based on NASA thermodynamic data.
+## Project Motivation
+- Modern gas turbines operate at turbine inlet temperatures above 1500 K.
+- At these temperatures, the specific heat of air varies significantly with temperature.
+- Traditional Brayton cycle analysis assumes constant specific heat, which can lead to incorrect performance predictions.

+This project investigates how variable specific heat influences predicted efficiency, work output, and optimum pressure ratio of the cycle.

 ## Objectives
 - Develop a MATLAB numerical model of the Brayton cycle using constant and variable specific heat (cp) formulations
 - Use entropy balance equations to calculate compressor and turbine exit temperatures for the variable cp model